 There are more examples: stress tightens our shoulders, worry can go right to the stomach.
 Acupuncture can help to bring emotions and experiences up the surface where we can talk about them and they can be released.
 This not only frees up your body from physical issues, it also creates space for you to be, feel, and act in new ways.

-Seeing the Whole
+Alternative Medicine: Seeing the Whole

-As a practitioner, I make an effort to seek out these causes and to rebalance them, while also assisting the body in healing from the symptoms that are causing discomfort.
+As an acupuncture practitioner, I make an effort to seek out these causes and to rebalance them, while also assisting the body in healing from the symptoms that are causing discomfort.
 This is why I spend an hour with each new patient, to find out who they are and what they really need.
 It takes time to really discover all the factors that are operating in someone’s life, but this is so important for effective treatments.
 Because sometimes back pain is not just back pain.